 One feature that differentiates the E-PM2 and the GF5 is in-body image stabilization (IBIS).
-The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GF5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PM2 and the GF5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PM2 and Panasonic Lumix DMC-GF5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |1.||Olympus E-PM2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |2.||Panasonic GF5||-||stereo / mono||-||-||mini||2.0||-||-||-|